 If you think you have seen everything when it comes to dentures, think again.
 Most people are familiar with removable dentures, both partial and full.
-There are also various ways dentures are kept in place, including bonding, clasping and fixed prosthodontics.
-However, dentures have changed dramatically over centuries and continue to evolve to this day.
+There are also various ways dentures are kept in place, including bonding, clasping, and fixed prosthodontics.
+However, dentures have changed dramatically over the centuries and continue to evolve to this day.

 Looking back at the timeline of dentures is a useful exercise in understanding where these devices have been and where they are going in terms of advancement.
 It may surprise you to learn that, overall, dentures really haven’t changed all that much since the first recorded examples of their use as a solution for replacing missing teeth.

 Dentures in History

 As far back as 700 BC, human and animal teeth were popular choices for replacing missing teeth.
 Fast-forward to the late 1600s and wooden dentures became all the rage.
 Porcelain dentures were introduced around 100 years later but did not fare as well as animal teeth, as they were easily damaged.
 Metal-framed dentures first appeared in 1728 and, with relatively little advancement since then, removable dentures have remained largely unchanged for hundreds of years.

 While dentures may not have changed much since the days of their historical counterparts, techniques, such as clasping and dentures that are fixed to implants, have provided patients with a greater sense of security.
 The problem with modern dentures remains that they are not conducive to overall oral health.
 Fit and function are problems that exist with metal dentures.
 Patients often find these dentures uncomfortable and either don’t wear them or don’t take care of the devices and use good oral hygiene.